 If you're interested in keeping up to date with announcements from Spectrum's developers, you should subscribe to spectrum-announce.
 You can discuss Spectrum and related topics in real time on IRC, or more long-form on spectrum-discuss.
 Finally, development work happens in Spectrum's source repositories, and is discussed on spectrum-devel.
 There's another page that goes into more detail about contributing to Spectrum's development.

-There is a single IRC channel, #spectrum on Freenode, for all kinds of Spectrum discussions.
-If you're new to IRC, you might find Freenode's web chat the easiest way to get started.
-The channel is logged, and the logs are published on the web.
+There is a single IRC channel, #spectrum on Libera.Chat, for all kinds of Spectrum discussions.
+You can also join through Matrix as #spectrum:libera.chat.
+If you're new to IRC, you find might Matrix the easiest way to get started.
+The channel is logged, but the logs are not available online yet.

 If you're interested in participating in the project, or even just following along with it, the best thing to do is subscribe to one or more of the Spectrum mailing lists.